kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ---
 # Others Kestra configuration

-## Url configuration
+## URL configuration
 Some notification services require a URL configuration defined in order to add some links directly to the Web UI.
-Use a full uri here with a trailing `/` (without ui or api).
+Use a full URI here with a trailing `/` (without ui or api).

 ```yaml
 kestra: